 The Fiction Law: There exists no object that any object of fiction is.
-The objects of fiction don't exist.

 Although each of these horsemen has gained considerable traction among philosophers of language and logic, it is prudent to keep in mind how deeply at variance the first three are from actual linguistic practice and common sense.
 For the time-being, we'll stick with these counterintuitive fiats, if only for the occasion they afford us to consider whether or not they facilitate, rather than preclude conscientiously satisfying accounts of fiction.
 We'll begin with four attempts to answer the former question affirmatively, in each case only lightly sketched: